NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1HasBTag.md

 ---

-title: "Rivet::HasBTag"
+title: 'struct Rivet::HasBTag'
-summary: "B-tagging functor, with a tag selection cut as the stored state. "
+description: "B-tagging functor, with a tag selection cut as the stored state. "

 ---